PedroPF1234/Pentis-Lanterna-Game-LDTS-22-23/README.md

   start a new game, enter the HighScore Menu or to exit the game.
 - **Automatic Start** - As soon as the player hops into a new game, a shape is already drawn onto the screen, ready to be controlled.
-- **Window borders** - To be implemented a "wall" for the game window which will serve as a collision detector so that the shapes the player is controlling don't go out of screen.
+- **Window borders** - To be implemented a "wall" for the game gameWindow which will serve as a collision detector so that the shapes the player is controlling don't go out of screen.

 ### DESIGN